FSUSciComp/prelims/README.md

-# prelims
-Prelims and solutions
+# Preliminary Exams and Solutions